scenerystack/community/docs/reference/api/scenery/InteractiveHighlighting.md

 # InteractiveHighlighting

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/InteractiveHighlighting.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/InteractiveHighlighting.ts) for the most up-to-date information.

 ## Overview

 A trait for Node that mixes functionality to support visual highlights that appear on hover with a pointer.